-Deep South Side Bike Tour
+Deep South Side Bike Tour -- NOW ON MAY 21!

 This year's tour, which routes south from campus to 98th Street and then returns along the lakefront, will include stops such as St. Michael the Archangel Church and the Shrine of Our Lady of Guadalupe in South Shore, Calumet Park, the Bikur Cholim Synagogue, Crowley's Yacht Yard, the historic Southworks US Steel site, Jackson Park, and the South Shore Cultural Center.
+For a complete list of stops and sights along the route, click here.

 Registration for the Bike Tour is limited to 50 riders.
 A wait list will also be maintained, in case of cancelations.
 Registrants will receive reminders and more information about the event in early May.